r0x0d/convert2rhel/CONTRIBUTING.md

 ## What should I know before I get started?

-Below are a list of things to keep in mind when developing and submitting contributions to this repository.
+Below are a list of things to keep in mind when developing and submitting kopk contributions to this repository.

 1. All python code must be compatible with versions 2.6/2.7/3.6.